 Do Cows Die of Old Age?

-Cattle can be long-lived animals.
-The grim reality, though, is that cows and bulls do not often get to live out their lives naturally because they are farmed in their hundreds of millions for milk, meat, and leather.
+Beef or dairy cattle do not typically live long enough to die of old age or natural causes.
+The reality is that cows and bulls do not often live out their lives naturally because they are farmed in the hundreds of millions for milk, meat and leather.

 How Long Do Cows Live Naturally?